-During 2015, no rating agency actions occurred with regard to the FHLBanks or their consolidated obligations.
-At March 15, 2016, consolidated obligations are rated Aaa/P-1 by Moody's and AA+/A-1+ by S&P. Table 44 presents each FHLBank's long-term credit rating, short-term credit rating, and outlook at March 15, 2016.
+During the year ended December 31, 2016, there were no changes to external credit ratings with regard to the FHLBanks or their consolidated obligations.
+At March 15, 2017, consolidated obligations are rated Aaa/P-1 by Moody's and AA+/A-1+ by S&P, with outlook stable.
+Table 43 presents each FHLBank's long-term credit rating, short-term credit rating, and outlook at March 15, 2017.